|

 Non-conforming loans are much easier to qualify for than conforming loans.
 They also close faster, have reduced or no reserve requirements, allow expanded use of loan proceeds and provide higher levels of cash out for debt consolidation.

-Self employment; complicated tax returns; if you do not wish to disclose or document your income; high debt ratios; current or previous credit difficulties; if you want to repay federal tax liens; if you want to recoup equity from your homestead.
+Circumstances that could prevent you from conforming financing include: Self employment; complicated tax returns; if you do not wish to disclose or document your income; high debt ratios; current or previous credit difficulties; if you want to repay federal tax liens; if you want to recoup equity from your homestead.

 Interest-Only Loans